hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise4**:

-- Use the search field options to understand the search.
+- Use the search field options to find your previously uploaded file test.txt.
+Feel free tot play around and search other things to increase your understanding of the search function.

 **Exercise5**:

-- Lock one of the collection.
+- Lock one of the collections.
-- Submit it for vault.
+- Submit it to the vault.